401-advanced-javascript-dania/data-structures-and-algorithms/README.md

 # Challenge Summary
 <!-- Short summary or background information -->
-Find the first repeated word in a book.
+Find common values in 2 binary trees.
 ## Challenge Description
 <!-- Description of the challenge -->
-Write a function that accepts a lengthy string parameter.
-Without utilizing any of the built-in library methods, return the first word to occur more than once in that provided string.
+Write a function called tree_intersection that takes two binary tree parameters.
+Without utilizing any of the built-in library methods, return a set of values found in both trees.

 ## Approach & Efficiency
 <!-- What approach did you take?
 Why?
 What is the Big O space/time for this approach? -->
-- The Big O is O(n^2) for Time Complexity
+- The Big O is o(n) for Time Complexity
-- The Big O is O(n) for Space Complexity
+- The Big O is o(n) for Space Complexity

 ## Solution